 You may want to ensure that you leave a bit more than these recommended amounts because your baby may need more milk some days…especially if he or she is experiencing a growth spurt.
 It’s always best to have a little too much than to get that dreaded phone call that your baby has run out of milk.

-How Much Breast Milk for Newborns up to One-Month
+How Much Milk Should a Newborn Drink?
+Needs for Babies from Newborns up to One-Month

 If you’re supplementing with formula and bottle feeding exclusively at times, note that your newborn is likely to consume up to three ounces every three or four hours.